AshleighCodes/crowdfunding_back_end/README.md

 ## Planning:
 ### Concept/Name
 This is a crowdfunding platform where users can support and fund unique earring projects.
-Creators can showcase their earring designs or DIY kits, and backers can pledge money to help bring these projects to life, receiving exclusive earrings or kits as rewards.
+Creators can showcase their earring designs or DIY kits, and backers can pledge money to help bring these projects to life.

 ### Intended Audience/User Stories
 •	Backers/Supporters: Users who want to financially support unique earring designs and DIY kits.